Lawsuit contends Constitution’s ‘insurrection’ clause bars Trump from running again for president

 But others note there is much unsettled about the provision and that a case involving this issue has not reached the justices in Washington.

-The clause cites “presidential electors,” but not presidents themselves, as being disqualified if they previously swore an oath to uphold the Constitution and then broke it.
+The clause cites a wide range of offices “under the United States” and states that the provision applies to, including “presidential electors” — but not the presidency itself.
 There is a debate among some experts about whether Trump’s acts constitute an “insurrection” under the language of the amendment.

-In its complaint, Citizens for Responsibility and Ethics in Washington asked the court to expedite the matter so it can be resolved before the state’s primary ballot is set on Jan.
-5 2024.
+In its complaint, CREW asked the court to expedite the matter so it can be resolved before the state’s primary ballot is set on Jan.
+5, 2024.
 “We understand that there’s great interest in states across this country about this question, and it needs to be resolved expeditiously so there’s clarity,” said Donald Sherman, CREW’s chief counsel, told reporters in a teleconference.

 A Trump spokesman did not immediately respond to a request for comment on the suit.